alexei-led/alexei-led.github.io/_posts/2025-04-26-pod-resize-in-place.md

 ## Under the Hood: How Kubernetes Performs Resource Jiu-Jitsu 🤼

-Let's geek out on the technical magic—complete with diagrams even your non-tech PM will adore:
+Let's geek out on the technical magic, complete with diagrams even your non-tech PM will adore:

 ```mermaid
 flowchart TD